Request to Join

 Edward Briercheck is a member of the Global Health Faculty Track in the Department of Hospital Medicine at Brigham and Women's Hospital, a Fulbright Scholar at the Instituto de Cancerología y Hospital del Dr. Bernardo del Valle in Guatemala City, Guatemala, and the Dana-Farber Cancer Institute.
 Dr. Briercheck's current work focuses on new strategies for improving lymphoma diagnostics and he has a broader interest in low-resource cancer care.
 He completed his undergraduate studies at the University of Toledo, his M.D. and Ph.D. at The Ohio State University, and his internal medicine residency training in the Global Health Pathway at Boston Medical Center.
 He plans to pursue hematology-oncology fellowship training in the coming year.
 Dr. Briercheck is an active member of the organization Global Oncology, has been a contributor to bostonglobal.blog, KevinMD, and the podcast RadioRounds.
 You can find him on twitter @eddiebriercheck.

 Dr Hudspeth is an assistant professor of medicine at Boston University Medical Center/Boston Medical Center.
-He is an Associate Program Director for the internal medicine residency; the Director of Global Health Programs for the residency; and an Associate Director for the Hospital Medicine Unit as well.
-He is involved with the Consortium of Universities for Global Health and an NGO, EqualHealth, which focuses on nursing and medical education in Haiti.
-His interests are around medical education and global health, particularly on how educational processes can be improved in low-resource settings.
+He is an Associate Program Director for the internal medicine residency; the Director of Global Health Programs for the residency; and an Associate Director for the Hospital Medicine Unit.
+He co-chairs the Education Committee of the Consortium of Universities for Global Health and works with an NGO, EqualHealth, which focuses on nursing and medical education in Haiti.
+His interests are around medical education and global health, particularly on how processes can be improved in low-resource settings and how to teach global health ethically in high-resource settings.

 Dr. Laux completed his medical education at the University of Pittsburgh School of Medicine, completed Internal Medicine residency at Barnes Jewish Hospital / Washington University in St. Louis and did a global health equity fellowship through the University of California San Francisco (called the HEAL Initiative), a two year program where he split equal time between a low resource setting with the USA (Navajo / Dine Nation) and a low resource setting in rural east central India.
 Dr. Laux has previously performed research on CKD of unclear etiology (in western Central America) and is interested in bridging the gap between medical knowledge and medical evidence in low resource settings.
 He currently works as a hospitalist at Columbia University Medical Center.